 Go to your discussion space that lists candidates you are in contact with.
 Open the chat space with your candidate.
 Click on “Cancel” at the top of the page.
 But be careful and ensure that the issue has been fully discussed between you and candidate house-sitters!

 Once the house-sitters have left, an assessment form is posted to your account’s discussion space.

 Select the 3 badges which best represent the qualities of your house-sitters.

-If you wish, you can write up a positive endorsement, that they can post in their Profile.
+If you wish, you can write up an endorsement, that they can post in their Profile.